France, Paris

 Tips for visiting Paris:

 📍If you’ve visited before, look for hidden gems!
-As I said, my Paris bucket list seems endless – there is always another restaurant I want to try or museum I want to see.
-I recommend looking into less touristy things to do in Paris if you’ve already checked off the big items off your list!
+Consider venturing off the beaten path to discover lesser-known spots around the city!
+My Paris bucket list seems endless, with new restaurants to try and hidden museums waiting to be discoveredI recommend looking into less touristy and unique things to do in Paris if you’ve already checked off the big tourist attractions off your list!

 YOU MIGHT ALSO LIKE: Less Touristy Day in Paris Itinerary